 Difference Between Liquidity vs Solvency

-Liquidity refers to the firm’s ability to meet its short-term financial obligations or how quickly a firm can convert its current assets into cash.
-Assets such as inventory, receivables, equipment, vehicles, and real estate aren’t considered liquid as they can take many months to convert to cash.
+Liquidity refers to the firm’s ability to meet its short-term financial obligations or how quickly it can convert its current assets into cash.
+Assets such as inventory, receivables, equipment, vehicles, and real estate aren’t considered liquid as they can take months to convert to cash.
 Solvency refers to the firm’s ability to meet its long-term financial obligations.
 One of the primary objectives of any business is to have enough assets to cover its liabilities.
 This is known as solvency.
 Along with liquidity, solvency enables businesses to continue operating.

 Head To Head Comparison Between Liquidity vs Solvency (Infographics)